-EMERGING MARKETS-Emerging markets hope for cooling of Saudi tensions
+REFILE-EMERGING MARKETS-Emerging markets hope for cooling of Saudi tensions

 China’s yuan held steady, but Shanghai and Hong Kong shares shed early gains after Chinese producer price inflation cooled for a third straight month in September amid ebbing domestic demand.

-That again bode will for growth but also showed pricing pressures were contained, giving authorities the flexibility to ease monetary policy to shore up slowing growth.
+That again bode ill for growth but also showed pricing pressures were contained, giving authorities the flexibility to ease monetary policy to shore up slowing growth.

 Off-balance-sheet borrowings by Chinese local governments could be as high as 40 trillion yuan ($5.78 trillion) and amount to “a debt iceberg with titanic credit risks”, S&P Global Ratings said in a report on Tuesday.